TiagoTLM/TiagoTLM/README.md

 **📘 Accademics and other certificades 📘**

-   + Computer technician focused on development – ULBRA (2010)
+   + Computing technician focused on development – ULBRA (2010)

          Programming logic
          Object oriented programming